1457384613gh/rEFInd-theme-named-Yours/README.md

   🖳#2.
 (Edit `\EFI\boot\themes\Yours\theme.conf` for old devices)🖉

-  - to select your resolution 🖥️
+  - to select your resolution;🖥️
-  - to decide mouse or touch 🖱️
+  - to decide mouse or touch.🖱️

   ![image](https://user-images.githubusercontent.com/69227436/164884137-91064754-2100-4f7b-8fa7-57a37b833164.png)